Tinwelint78/eBaghet/README.md

 ## Additional step for STM32F1 (Blue Pill)

-The eBaghet source is compatible with Blue Pill (STM32F1), and can benefit from high resolution sound samples in this platform.
+The eBaghet source is compatible and tested with Blue Pill (STM32F1).

 To install and make STM32F1 work, follow the tutorial by [Luca Dentella](http://www.lucadentella.it/en/2017/07/13/stm32-e-arduino/).